 The Personal Data Protection Act (PDPA) is the general law regulating collection, processing and use of personal data, which does not require registration with any authority.
-Employees' privacy is also protected under the ESA, which restricts employers from asking for 'private information' that is not necessary for the employment concerned.
+Employees' privacy is also protected under the ESA, which restricts employers from asking for 'private information' unnecessary for the employment concerned.

-Given that there is an employment relationship, consent from employees is not necessary for collection, processing and use of employees' personal data if it is for employers' personal management purpose.
-However, as notification is required to be given to the data subject under the PDPA, many companies give employees notice in the form of a consent letter for signing back.
+Given the underlying employment relationship, consent from employees is not required if the personal data is collected, processed and used for personal management purposes.
+However, as notification must given to the data subject under the PDPA, it is prudent to give employees notice in the form of a consent letter, which they can sign.

-A company that collects, processes and uses personal data should adopt proper security measures to prevent personal data from being stolen, altered, damaged, destroyed or disclosed.
+Proper security measures should be adopted to prevent personal data from being stolen, altered, damaged, destroyed or disclosed.
 The Ministry of Justice (MOJ) may request the data collector to set up a plan for the security measures of the personal data file or the disposal measures for the personal data after termination of business.